AthanasiosChristopoulos/KAFKA_PSO/ReadMe.md

 this is how each worker adds to the parallelization of the processing of the training data.
 Each Worker trains on different partitions, i.e. different training data from other workers.

+The architecture is build to support two types of PSO:
+    - classical PSO / best-of-neighboorhood
+    - fully informed PSO (FIPS)

 ## Distributed, data parallel PSO Protocol: